1bl4z3r/python-games/README.md

 # python-pong
-Pong game in python, using Turtle
+Pong game in python, using Turtle library

+##Why?
+No clue